-Seaside Home / Players, Coaches, Refs / Schedules & Results / Directions / Fields / Rules / FAQs / Vendors & Volunteers
+Seaside Home / Players, Coaches, Refs / Schedules & Results / Directions / Fields / Rules / FAQs / Vendors / Tourney Apparel / Volunteers

 Rhode Island is a beautiful location with so much to see and do.
-Use these links to find out what attractions are happening locally throughout Rhode Island:
+Use these links to find out more about local attractions, businesses and events.

 South County Beaches

 The South Kingstown, Narragansett and Charlestown areas have some of the nicest sandy beaches.
-Most within 15 minutes of URI and Ninigret Park.
+Many beaches are within 15 minutes of our fields.
 The RI State Beach system provides an economical day visit rate and features four beaches in these three towns: Charlestown State Beach in Charlestown, Matunuck State Beach in Wakefield, and Sand Hill Cove and Scarborough State Beaches in Narragansett.
 As an alternative, the South Kingstown Town Beach also provides a beautiful beach on the ocean, directly south of Tuckertown down Rte 110.
 You can't go wrong with any of these beaches.

 South County Tourism Council - www.SouthCountyRI.com